azure-ad-b2c/samples/policies/twilio-mfa-psd2/readme.md

 </ClaimsTransformation>
 ```

-In the `Custom-SMS-Verify` technical profile add a the metadata item to provide an error when the Claims Transform comparison does not return True.
+In the `Custom-SMS-Verify` technical profile add the metadata item to provide an error when the [Claims Transform](https://docs.microsoft.com/en-us/azure/active-directory-b2c/string-transformations#assertstringclaimsareequal) comparison does not return True.
 ```xml
 <Item Key="UserMessageIfClaimsTransformationStringsAreNotEqual">Incorrect verification code.
 Try again.</Item>
 ```